-The PV installation was funded by Bristol City Council via a Power Purchase Agreement which they are offering to all companies in Bristol in attempt to achieve their target of reducing the City’s carbon emissions by 40% by 2020 (compared to 2005), whilst also reducing the City’s energy usage by 30% in the same period.
-By 2050, the Council also target the City’s energy supply to be supplied entirely by renewable energy.
+The PV installation was funded by Bristol City Council via a Power Purchase Agreement.
+This was offered to all companies in Bristol in attempt to achieve their target of reducing the City’s carbon emissions by 40% by 2020, whilst also reducing the City’s energy usage by 30% in the same period.
+In addition to this, the Council also target the city’s energy supply to be supplied entirely by renewable energy before 2050.

-The solar PV array consists of 460 Vikram 255W panels and is set to generate over 96 MWh every year, with 100% of this energy expected to be used onsite.
-The system was installed by a 4-man team in 7 days, working around the busy schedule of the stadium development that needed to be completed in time for the start of the 2016/17 season in August.
+The solar PV array consists of 460 Vikram 255W panels and generates over 96 MWh every year, with 100% of this energy expected to be used onsite.
+The system was installed by a four-man team in just seven days, working around the busy schedule of the stadium development that needed to be completed in time for the start of the 2016/17 season in August.

 In addition to the solar PV installation, the new efficient stadium development boasts heat pumps, low water consumption taps, air-to-air heat recovery and low energy lighting.

-The PV installation at Ashton Gate is the latest project that EvoEnergy have worked on for Bristol City Council having also recently installed systems for them at the M-Shed museum, the council offices at 100 Temple Street, Bristol Library and St Matthias Pupil Referral Unit.
+The PV installation at Ashton Gate is the latest project that we’ve worked on for Bristol City Council having also recently installed systems for them at the M-Shed museum, the council offices at 100 Temple Street, Bristol Library and St Matthias Pupil Referral Unit.

 We were pleased to be supporting Bristol City Council’s campaign to encourage more businesses to choose solar, with the installation of a 460-panel system at Ashton Gate.
 It’s a great example of how partnerships can work, and complements the other energy efficient measures the stadium has implemented in order to reduce its carbon footprint.